rickhau/Git-Mrt-Map/README.md

 Git for MRT map

+**This is mainly to help me practice Git stuff.**

-1) Deal with Merge points(Transit Station)
+1) Deal with Merge points(Transit Station) -- Recommend b) approach

-- Create two nodes for transit station:
+a.
+Create two nodes for transit station:

   Move `<other branch>` to go to the transit point first by "commit"